-It’s an illusion to think that your wellbeing can depend entirely on work.
-Wellbeing is a balance that depends on more than just professional fulfilment; you also need the support of good friends and a fulfilling private life.
+It’s an illusion to think that your well-being can depend entirely on work.
+Well-being is a balance that depends on more than just professional fulfillment; you also need the support of good friends and a fulfilling private life.
 When work becomes a refuge—when it represents your value and social status at the expense of life’s other aspects—it poses some serious risks.
 For example, you might experience burnout, feel directionless and lose your sense of meaning, especially if you suddenly become unemployed or your workload decreases, as is happening for some people at the moment.

 Is that what you observed with the first lockdown?

 I’ve observed this sense of discomfort and over-attachment to the professional sphere in my patients since the spring lockdown, and the effects of this have remained until now.
 They could well worsen with another lockdown.

 During the first lockdown, every effort and sacrifice made was fuelled by the hope of a positive outcome.
 We did things to protect ourselves and others, and also to make ourselves feel better under the restrictions.
 This gave real meaning to the whole undertaking.
 Today, however, the future seems more uncertain as the restrictions and lockdowns have not led to a return to normal life.
 Feelings of confusion and disappointment have turned to anger, and [feelings of being unable] to protect ourselves in the same way we managed to during the first lockdown.
 When it’s no longer about self-protection, you can end up feeling frozen in the present and tangled up in dark thoughts that may plunge you into despair.
 This second lockdown is like starting a new marathon when you haven’t yet recovered from your previous one.